-For chefs buying their first Japanese knives, navigating the seemingly endless selection of different knives can be a daunting task.
+For chefs buying their first Japanese knife, navigating the seemingly endless selection of different Japanese knife types can be a daunting task.

 There are so many different shapes, sizes, handle types, and materials to wrap your head around, that is is easy to get overwhelmed.
 Don’t worry.
-After reading this guide, you will be able to distinguish and choose the best knife type for yourself!
+After reading this guide, you will be able to distinguish and choose the best Japanese knife types for yourself!

 To simply things, Japanese made knives can be first put into two main categories: traditional Japanese knives, and Western style knives.

 Japanese Knife Types: Traditional Style vs. Western Style

 The main difference between traditional Japanese and Western style knives is the grind of the blade.
 Traditional Japanese knives are sharpened on one side of the blade only.
 They are thus known as single-bevel blades.
 The bevel is typically tapered to the right side, making it suitable for right hand use only.
 Left-handed Japanese style knives are rare, and must be custom ordered.

 Western style knives have a double bevel blade, which means they are sharpened on both sides.
 Typically the bevel tapers equally on both sides, although some knives may have a steeper angle on one side.

 Western style knives generally have more all-around usage, which makes them the most common Japanese knife types found in typical households.
 Traditional, single-beveled knives are more specialized, and thus often only found these days in professional kitchens.

 Japanese style blades are usually thinner, sharper, and lighter than Western style blades.
 This makes them more appropriate for preparing traditional Japanese cuisine (i.e. washoku), which requires more detail and intricate cutting techniques.
 The single bevel blade also requires different skillset to use, and maintain / sharpen.